Overview

 If you forget to take a dose, take it as soon as you remember.
 If it's nearly time for your next dose, skip the one you missed.

-Don't take a double dose to make up for a forgotten one.
+Don't take a double dose to make up for a forgotten dose.

 Accidentally taking too many puffs from a steroid inhaler is unlikely to be harmful if it's a one-off.
-Speak to your doctor, nurse or pharmacist if you're worried.
+Speak to a doctor, nurse or pharmacist if you're worried.

-Using a steroid inhaler too much over a long period can make you more likely to get side effects.
+Using a steroid inhaler too much over a long period can increase your chances of getting side effects.

 Stopping treatment

-Don't stop using your inhaler unless advised to by your doctor.
+Don't stop using your inhaler unless you're advised to by a doctor.

 When you stop your treatment, you usually need to reduce your dose gradually.

-This can help avoid unpleasant side effects (withdrawal symptoms), such as severe tiredness, joint pain, vomiting and dizziness.
+This can help avoid unpleasant side effects (withdrawal symptoms), such as severe tiredness, joint pain, being sick and dizziness.

 Side effects of steroid inhalers